 - Song Sleuth is an app which helps identify feathery finds by song.

 - The Bird Journal is a digital field guide and allows users to make notes.

-All three of these companies offer both free and paid versions of their apps.
+All three of these companies offer both free and paid versions of their apps for springtime senior care.
 Budget is always important, but the paid versions provide additional features to explore.